 All donations are gifts made voluntarily to PayPal Giving Fund, a registered charity in England and Wales (No. 1110538), for the benefit of the charity supported by a Facebook fundraiser.

 Donors who wish to receive a refund for their donation to a Facebook fundraiser need to contact Facebook directly via Facebook’s Help Center.top

 We collect donations from PayPal Users, eBay Users and Other Users, acting as Donors.

-By clicking on the button marked "I Accept" at the end of these Terms and Conditions and/or by using or accessing our Website, you agree to be legally bound by these Terms and Conditions as they may be modified and posted on our Website from time to time.
+By becoming enrolled with PayPal Giving Fund and/or by using or accessing our Website, you agree to be legally bound by these Terms and Conditions as they may be modified and posted on our Website from time to time.

 In order to register as a Participating Charity you must perform the following to our satisfaction:

-Enrol with PayPal Giving Fund using a PayPal Confirmed Charity account, thereby linking the account to PayPal Giving Fund
+Enrol with PayPal Giving Fund using a PayPal Confirmed Charity account, thereby providing Proof of Status and linking the account to PayPal Giving Fund.

-Accept PayPal Giving Fund Terms and Conditions and provide the additional information we request
+Accept the PayPal Giving Fund Terms and Conditions and provide the additional information we request.

 You may update or correct information contained in your Charity Profile by contacting us or by using Online Tools that may be provided.
 You agree to update your Charity Profile promptly whenever necessary to maintain its accuracy and completeness.

 You will cease to be a Participating Charity if this Agreement terminates (section 9 below).